 Humankind is fallible, never far from the siren song of chaos.
 The individual is easily seduced by power, wealth, and other temptations that would cause him or her to attack the interests of the collective in a quest for personal enrichment.
 As societies crumbled and rebuilt themselves, its members struggled to discern, and then codify, principles that guaranteed the rights of the individual within the collective.

-These corrections exacted a steep price, often devolving into bloody uprisings such as the French Revolution, swinging the pendulum too far in the other direction, as happened when Lenin and his comrades seized power in Russia.
+These corrections exacted a steep price, often devolving into bloody uprisings such as the French Revolution, or swinging the pendulum too far in the other direction, as happened when Lenin and his comrades seized power in Russia.

-Taken in conjunction, these concepts can best be defined as, **"Universal Eternal Law,"** a timeless testament to the rights of everyone, regardless of defining characteristics, to draw upon the freedoms and benefits of society, provided their doing so does not infringe on the rights of other to do the same.
+Taken in conjunction, these concepts can best be defined as, **"Universal Eternal Law,"** a timeless testament to the rights of everyone, regardless of defining characteristics, to draw upon the freedoms and benefits of society, provided their doing so does not infringe on the rights of others to do the same.

 Based on this principle, a society that claims the mantle of justice must afford all members equal access and rights to its institutions.
-At the center of this society stands marriage, an institution that affords a cornucopia of benefits and security, and one that society has celebrated as for as long as it recorded the world around it.
+At the center of this society stands marriage, an institution that affords a cornucopia of benefits and security, and one that society has celebrated for as long as it has recorded the world around it.

 Just as proto-societies first welcomed all entrants into their mutual promises of protection against the wilds, the modern family welcomes all entrants into its protections against the economic vulnerability and the isolation of modern capitalism.
-For billions today, family is a portal to economic and social security, affording its members mutual support and existential peace against a backdrop of political and economic uncertainty.
+For billions of people today, family is a portal to economic and social security, affording its members mutual support and existential peace against a backdrop of political and economic uncertainty.

 From a legal standpoint, the institution of marriage confers additional social and economic benefits.
 Married couples benefit from a tax structure that rewards joint filing, while economies of scale allow couples to cut costs while providing a secure framework for long-term investments.

-On the social side, marriage is an important indicator of stability that married couples use to signal to potential employers, churches, and other organizations.
+On the social side, marriage is an important indicator of stability that married couples use to signal dependability to potential employers, churches, and other organizations.
 The legal guarantees of marriage are especially important as we age, providing us with a legal advocate who can make end-of-life care decisions.
 Married partners have privileged access to hospitals in the event of illness.